bwhitney2439/avant-arte/README.md

 3. I have made the assumption that for this task marking an item as complete does not need to be saved to any local storage or database.
 NOTE: If i were to implement this in a real world app then i would save to a database or localstorage to maintain it's state between browser refreshes and implement user table in the database or maybe something in session on the backend to maintain relationship between user and data in the situation where multiple users were using this application.

-## Outstanding Implementations

-1. Share button.
-2. Implement the "SF Pro Rounded".
-Had some issues implementing the font

 ## React + TypeScript + Vite + Tailwind

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.